 - Complementary medicine practitioners will eventually come under the umbrella of the Department of Health and Children

-- Complementary medicine practitioners are subject to legislation, similar to other practitioners, including consumer protection, health and safety, competition, contract and criminal law
+- Complementary medicine practitioners are subject to legislation, similar to other practitioners, including consumer protection, health and safety, competition, contract, criminal law and G.D.P.R

 The Department of Health and Children makes available an information leaflet on complementary therapy to assist consumers in making an informed health choice – a copy is available to download below.